mochi-hpc/mochi-doc/docs/source/flock/07_backends_static.rst

 **File persistence**:

 Always specify a :code:`file` option to persist the group view.
-This allows other processes to bootstrap using the same view.
+This is an easy way for client processes to lookup the view later.

 Limitations
 -----------